krishnarb3/Spiderappdev/README.md

 # Spiderappdev
-A set of projects for the NITT Spider App Developmnt Inductions
+A set of projects for the NITT Spider App Development Inductions